2026 Compensation Scheme Countdown (Every Key Date You Need to Know)

 How Much Could You Get?

-The FCA estimates an average refund of approximately £700 per agreement, as reported by Which?.
+The FCA estimates an average payout of approximately £829 per agreement under its final redress scheme (PS26/3).
 However, this is an average.
 Individual payouts will depend on:

 What Should You Do Now?